 If you have any queries or concerns about the SEND provision that your child is receiving, you should initially speak with your child's class teacher.
-If you are not satisfied that the matter has been resolved to your satisfaction, you should then arrange to meet with Mrs Hardy to discuss your concerns and potential solutions.
+If you are not satisfied with the outcome, you should then arrange to meet with Mrs Hardy to discuss your concerns and potential solutions.
 If you continue to have concerns you should then speak to the Head teacher, Mrs Rowe, who will investigate the matter and then contact you with the outcome.
-If Mrs Rowe has not resolved the matter to your satisfaction, it will be referred to the Chair of

-Governors, according to the school's agreed complaints procedure.
+If Mrs Rowe has not resolved the matter to your satisfaction, it will be referred to the Chair of Governors, according to the school's agreed complaints procedure.
 If you require a copy of this procedure, please see the school's website or ask at the school office.